FortiGeek/fortigeek.github.io/README.md

   - Configure _two interfaces_ to be heartbeat interfaces to avoid [split-brain](https://docs.fortinet.com/document/fortigate/7.2.4/administration-guide/946059/troubleshoot-an-ha-formation#split-brain) scenarios.
   - It is recommended to isolate the heartbeat devices from the user networks by **connecting the heartbeat devices directly to each other (back-to-back)** or to a **dedicated switch** that is not connected to any network.
   - The heartbeat packets contain sensitive information about the cluster configuration and **may use a considerable amount of network bandwidth**.
+ >[!CAUTION]
+ >HA heartbeat packets should be _**encrypted and authenticated**_ if the cluster interfaces that send HA heartbeat packets flow through existing data networks.
 - Heartbeat Interface Priority:
     - In all cases, the heartbeat interface with the highest priority (the higher the number, the higher the priority) is used for all HA heartbeat communication.
     - If the interface fails or becomes disconnected, then the selected heartbeat interface with the next highest priority handles all HA heartbeat communication.